KBNLresearch/SANE-ae/readme.md

 ## Output

-- analyzer.tar: TAR archive with output
+- sane-ae.tar: TAR archive with output
-- analyzer.log: log file
+- sane-ae.log: log file

 The output TAR contains one directory for each processed file.
-The name of each directory is the file's MD5 hash.
-If the input directory tree contains multiple instances of the same file (as per its hash), only the first occurrence is included in the output TAR.
+The name of each directory corresponds to the name of the direct parent directory of the imput file.
 Each directory contains the following files:

-- fileinfo.json: JSON file with name and full path of each Ebook file
+- fileinfo.json: JSON file with, for each Ebook file, its name, full file path, the file format, the full rwp command line and the rwp exit status
-- rwp.json: JSON file with output of rwp tool
+- rwp.json: JSON file with output of thev rwp tool